Skipping meals during pregnancy is harmful to both you and your baby. Here are 7 reasons why you shouldn’t skip meals during pregnancy.

 Is it bad to only eat twice a day while pregnant?

-If you feel hungry at night, eat something healthy like fruit or vegetable or Greek yogurt rather than something sweet.
+If you feel hungry at night, eat something healthy like fruit, vegetable, or Greek yogurt rather than something sweet.

 Good Luck, Mama!
 Keep eating!!